Updated For Version 2.4

 The Autumn Whirlwind field created by Kazuha Slash has the following effects:

-- Increases Kaedehara Kazuha’s own Elemental Mastery by 200.
+- Increases Kaedehara Kazuha’s own Elemental Mastery by 200 for its duration.

 - Increases the Elemental Mastery of characters within the field by 200.